mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 SPI is compressed to its LSB.
 FL is set to 32 bits, TV is not set, MO is set to "MSB( 4 - esp_spi_lsb)" and CDA is set to "LSB".

-SN is compressed to their LSB, similarly to the SPI.
+SN is compressed to its LSB, similarly to the SPI.
 FL is set to 32 bits, TV is not set, MO is set to "MSB( 4 - esp_sn_lsb)" and CDA is set to "LSB".

-# Diet-ESP Compression for IPsec in Transport mode
+# Diet-ESP Compression for IPsec in Transport Mode

 The transport mode mostly differs from the Tunnel mode in that the IP header of the packet is not encrypted.
 As a result, the IP Payload is compressed as described in {{sec-payload}}.
 The IP header is not compressed.
 The byte alignment of the Compressed Payload is performed as described in {{sec-iipc}}.
 The Clear Text ESP Compression is performed as described in {{sec-ctec}} except for the Next Header Field, which is compressed as described in {{sec-inner-ip6}}.